peckb1/advent-of-code/README.md

 **Favourite problem(s):**

-* Only one problem so far, so by default Day 1 is the favourite.
+* Day 1 (so far) is the favourite, but nothing complex yet.
-  * Phase two being more fun with the double window
+  * Phase two being more fun than phase one with the two (2) `windowed` usages

 **Interesting approaches:**